amitkaps/empower/_posts/2013-08-10-parenting.md

 Child insists on watching too much TV: Try asking questions, “What do you want to become in life?
 How will you become that?
 What all you need to do for that?
 How much will TV help in that?
 What else you need to do that will help you?”

 Child gets low marks in a test: Try asking questions, “What areas of your performance are you most pleased with?
 In what ways are you looking forward to enhancing your performance during the next test or month or year?
-What kind of help you need?”
+What kind of help do you need?”

 Child plays with dangerous things - plug points, knifes, glass items etc: Try asking questions, "Why do we prohibit you from playing with this?
 In what way can these things hurt you?
 Have you seen anybody getting hurt by these?
 By what age will you be able to use it?"